Redefining how we live

 We advanced our data collection methods and measured five additional Scope 3 emissions categories compared to 2019.
 In the process, we learned that Scope 3 makes up the majority of our carbon emissions.
 Now we have the opportunity to laser-focus our carbon reduction efforts in the areas that will have the most impact.
-For instance, we are starting to think about a new business travel policy with emissions considerations based on these findings.
+For instance, we are looking for opportunities within our supply chain and the use of downstream devices that support our products.

 Scope 3 emissions are inherently more challenging to track and reduce because we have less control over them compared to our direct operations, but in order to meet our new ambitious targets, we are up for the challenge.
 In the future, we will attempt to quantify our customers’ carbon emissions that Citrix solutions help to avoid, by first enhancing our own measurement and reporting sophistication in this area.